IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 VirtualBox
 ~~~~~~~~~~

-To build VM images for VirtualBox, we first need both VirtualBox and the packer
+To build VM images for VirtualBox, we first need both VirtualBox and the Packer
 command line utility installed and available on a host that can support running
 Virtual Machines.
 It is best to use a physical desktop, laptop, or rackmount
 with at least 4GB of RAM and a quad core CPU.
 It is possible to run a single VM